Isleño Caldo Soup: A Taste of Spain via South Louisiana

 Isleño Cookbook a Roadmap to Hidden Culinary Treasures

-Thanks to the preservation and outreach efforts of groups like Los Isleños Heritage and Cultural Society, which just celebrated its annual “Los Isleños Fiesta” on March 5-6, the world is starting to awaken to the legacy of the Isleños.
+Thanks to the preservation and outreach efforts of groups like Los Isleños Heritage and Cultural Society, which celebrates its annual “Los Isleños Fiesta”, the world is starting to awaken to the legacy of the Isleños.

 And food is a large part of the Isleños’ identity.
 The Isleño society’s cookbook features Canarian-style dishes such as Besugo al Horno (Baked Red Snapper with Potatoes), Chayotes Rellenas (Stuffed Mirliton in Sauce), Gambas al Ajillo (Garlic Shrimp), and Empanadillas de Chorizo (Sausages in Pastry).
 Also offered are recipes for local specialties like Alligator Stew, Marinated Shrimp, and Duck Sauce Piquante, as well as numerous bean dishes.

-Saveur magazine has profiled Isleño food traditions, and Bizarre Foods host Andrew Zimmern even visited “Da Parish” and sat down with some locals for a bowl of Caldo (see video below).
+Saveur magazine has profiled Isleño food traditions, and Bizarre Foods host Andrew Zimmern even visited “Da Parish” and sat down with some locals for a bowl of Caldo.

 Caldo: An Old World Stew Rules This Bayou